Site icon Circuit Ideas for You

 where:

-In this circuit RLED means the load resistance which is changed by turning the potentiometer and transistor working.
+In this circuit, RLED means the load resistance and turning the potentiometer changes it along with the transistor operation.

 Potentiometer Resistance and Controlling Current: